smart shopping

 Woman holding shopping list while buying groceries at farmers market.

-Writing a shopping list
+Why it pays to write a shopping list

 A young man crouches in the supermarket in front of the bottom shelf to pick out affordable groceries.